 In preparation of your evaluation at Ingalls Sleep Centers, you will receive a sleep questionnaire.
 Complete it carefully and review your answers with your partner if possible, since he or she may add valuable information.

-Your evaluation will take place at one of our three conveniently located centers, either at the main hospital in Harvey, or at our Ingalls Family Care Centers in Tinley Park or Flossmoor.
+Your evaluation will take place at one of our three conveniently located centers, at our Ingalls Family Care Centers in Tinley Park, Flossmoor, or Calumet City.
 You will be interviewed and examined by our physicians who are board certified in sleep medicine.